dmitrycello/yaglpp/docs/DETAILS.md

 gl::Renderbuffer rb;                                                 // Empty object
 rb.renderbufferStorage(gl::ColorDepthStencilFormat::Rgb8, 800, 600); // Created single object
 ```
 The **_reference object_** is another kind of a _single_ object.
 It has the same functionality as single object, but it simply copies the id from already created object.
 It does not take any mesures to handle the OpenGL object lifetime, leaving it to the source object.
 When it is deleted, it become an empty object without clearing an id.
-It is possible to have many objects at the time referencing the same _id_.
+It is possible to have many objects at the time referencing the same id.
 The reference object could be used as temporary asset in a current or another OpenGL context.
 It could be obtained from a single or reference object with **`share..`**, or from a multi-object with **`assing..`** methods:
 ```
 gl::Renderbuffers rbs;    // Empty multi-object
 rbs.genRenderbuffers(10); // Generates 10 object names